Bipolar Disorder in Children and Teens - Symptoms

 mania and depression, sometimes with periods of normal mood between extremes.

 All children with this disorder have episodes of mania, but episodes of depression vary.
 For example, some children do experience depression, and others rarely are depressed.

 - With bipolar II disorder, depression is

-more prominent than mania, and manic episodes may be less common and less
+more severe than mania.
+And manic episodes may last for fewer days and be less

 - Bipolar, NOS (not otherwise specified), is diagnosed when symptoms of mania and depression are not frequent or severe enough for the above diagnoses.